timnon/pyschedule/README.md

 pyschedule.solvers.pulp.solve(S,kind='CPLEX')
 ```

+All solvers and their capabilities are listed in https://github.com/timnon/pyschedule/wiki/Overview

 For more details go to the examples folder above or have a look at the following example:

 #Alice and Bob optimize their bike paint shop with pyschedule